pgtipping/Synthalyst/memory-bank/activeContext.md

 - **Newsletter Admin Interface Planning**: Planning the implementation of a dedicated admin interface for newsletter subscription management.
 This will include a subscriber list view with filtering options, functionality to manually manage subscribers, an interface for sending newsletters to specific segments, subscription analytics, and SendGrid integration for bulk operations.
 The interface will be implemented at `/admin/newsletter` with proper role-based access control.

+- **Newsletter Admin Interface Implementation**: Added to the list of priority items for future implementation.
+The admin interface will allow viewing all subscribers, filtering by status (confirmed, active, unsubscribed), manually adding or removing subscribers, sending newsletters to specific segments, and viewing subscription analytics.
+This will be integrated with the existing admin dashboard at `/admin` or as a dedicated interface at `/admin/newsletter`.

 - **Code Quality Improvement**: Fixed multiple linter errors across the codebase to improve code quality and maintainability.
 Addressed React Hook dependency issues in SynthalystLogoAnimated and blog page components, fixed explicit any types with proper type definitions, replaced require-style imports with ES6 imports, and fixed unescaped entities in various components.
 These improvements enhance type safety and follow best practices for React and TypeScript development.

 ## Recent Changes

+- **NewsletterSignup Component Fix** (2025-03-10)

+  - Updated the NewsletterSignup component to accept variant, className, title, and description props
+  - Added conditional styling based on the variant prop (default vs minimal)
+  - Implemented compact alerts for the minimal variant
+  - Fixed usage in the Footer component
+  - Verified fix by running linter checks

 - **Blog Post Dynamic Route Fix** (2025-03-09 19:34:00)